ysvet/open-photobank/README.md

 ***********************************
 Dashboard - /adm <br />
 Closing/open registration is done in config file (public/config.js).
-In real case usage you will probably want co close registration after registering onr or two admin users.<br />
+In real case usage you will probably want co close registration after registering one or two admin users.<br />
 Connection data to your db - in api/config/default.json